hitvisc/hitvisc/README-en.md

 ## Citing HiTViSc

-If you have used HiTViSc system in your work, please, cite one of the following papers:
+If you have used HiTViSc system in your work, please cite one of the following papers:

 > Natalia Nikitina, Evgeny Ivashko.
 HiTViSc: High-Throughput Virtual Screening as a Service // Parallel Computing Technologies.
 PaCT 2023.
 Lecture Notes in Computer Science.
 Vol. 14098.
 Springer, Cham, 2023.
 Pp. 83–92.
 DOI: 10.1007/978-3-031-41673-6_7